BonsaiDen/BiSON.js/README.md

     The stream is padded to the next full **byte** followed by the raw string data.

 - `4`:
-    Start of an `Array`, all values until the next `type = 7` are to be appended to this array.
+    Start of an `Array`, all values until the next `type = 6` are to be appended to this array.

 - `5`:
     Start of an `Object`.
-Pairs of `String` and a value follow, the string is to be used as the key in the object to which the value will be associated with.
+Pairs of `String` and a value follow, until the next `type 6`.
+    The string is to be used as the key in the object to which the value will be associated with.

 - `6`:
     End of the last opened `Array` or `Object`.